leahclem/JavaCapstone/s21_Meerkats/s21_Meerkat_Project/ReadMe.txt

 			business hours (9am-5pm).
 If you are testing outside of that time frame you can manually update your computer's clock.

 Option 2.
 Works.
-Is the same method as in the main menu to search by puppy name or price.
+Prints all Puppies.

 Option 3.
 Works.
 Logs the Admin out, returns to Main Menu.